zaynadev/rareskills-advanced-solidity-bootcamp/week1/question2.md

 - Revert or throw an exception on failure.
 - Return no value at all, assuming that the call succeeded if it doesn't revert.

-SafeERC20 ensures that token operations like transfers, approvals, and transfers from are performed safely:
+SafeERC20 ensures that token operations like transfers, approvals, and transfers from are performed safely :

 1. First, it Uses the `call` opcode to invoke a function on the token contract with the provided data.
 2. If the call was not successful, it reverts the transaction.